go-go-golems/plz-confirm/pkg/doc/how-to-use.md

 ## Widget Commands

-plz-confirm supports five widget types, each designed for a specific interaction pattern.
+plz-confirm supports **six** widget types, each designed for a specific interaction pattern.
 All widget commands share common flags for server connection and timeouts, plus widget-specific parameters.

+In development, it’s common to run the **Go backend** on `:3001` and the **Vite UI** on `:3000` with a proxy from `/api` and `/ws` → `:3001`.
+In that setup, agents typically use `--base-url http://localhost:3000` so the CLI talks to the same origin the browser uses.

 ### Common Flags